Leveraging AI in Accessible Design to Transform Digital Learning

 Educators, designers, technologists and policymakers should work together to harness the power of AI effectively and ethically.
 The potential is there to create a more inclusive digital learning environment.
 And we have a collective responsibility to seize the moment.

 Want to find out more about how you can incorporate AI into your design practice?
-Check out the Digital Learning Institute’s Professional Diploma in Digital Learning Design.
+Check out our Professional Diploma in Digital Learning Design.
 Explore all the latest AI-driven UDL solutions in our comprehensive practice-led program.

 Read more about how AI is affecting different facets in Digital Learning in our latest blogs!